CodeTreatise/Learn-Angular20/angular_20_course_audit_report.md

 **General Notes:**
 - The file is well-structured, clear, and practical for beginners.
 - Diagrams and code samples are used effectively to reinforce learning.
-- Accessibility could be improved with alt text for diagrams.
+- Consider expanding on testing, accessibility, and advanced service patterns.
-- Consider adding more advanced service patterns and testing strategies in later modules.
+- Maintain consistency in structure and navigation across all service modules.

 ---